 - Make the benefit obvious within the first few words.

 Cyber Monday moves fast.
 Set up real-time monitoring so you can adjust your strategy if a message isn’t performing as expected.
-Be ready to send a follow-up with different messaging or to a different segment if needed.
+Be ready to send a follow-up with different messaging or to a different segment if the data tells you it’s necessary.

 Your Cyber Monday SMS strategy shouldn’t exist in isolation.
 Think about how it fits into your broader Black Friday weekend sequence and your post-holiday customer journey.